 The botulinum toxin has also been associated with botulism, a life-threatening illness, which occurs when the toxin becomes systemic.

 The spread of the botox toxin throughout the body has not been associated with the cosmetic use of BOTOX at its labeled dosages.
-Botox has very small concentrations of the botulinum toxin.
+It has very small concentrations of the botulinum toxin.

 To reduce this, it is important to have a qualified and experienced practitioner administer the injection.